top of page

 It's the dead, he says, reaching out

-from the tulip beds.
+from the tulip bed.

 I sit on a dry patch of grass.